4 Options for Collecting Payment on Construction Projects Part 2

 1. File a Lien

 Filing a lien is a good idea when dealing with private property projects.
-Licensed contractors, subcontractors, and material suppliers are few examples of those that can file a lien against the property if you don’t get paid for your work.
-This helps you because a lien makes it difficult for the property owner to sell the property.
+Licensed contractors, subcontractors, and material suppliers are a few examples of construction professionals that can file a lien against the property if they don’t get paid for their work.
+This helps them because a lien makes it difficult for the property owner to sell the property.

 2. Payment Bonds Claim